 Upper Concourse: The open-air upper concourse runs from the right field line to the left field side of the office building and provides access to the upper deck.
 Concession stands are under cover in areas under the upper deck seating.
 Huge baseball-shaped light fixtures ring the perimeter of the upper concourse.
 The average slope of the upper deck is approximately 32 degrees.
 Red handrails are also installed throughout the upper deck.

-The structural type above grade in Rangers Ballpark in Arlington is exposed structural steel, painted "Ranger Green".
+The structural type above grade in Globe Life Park in Arlington is exposed structural steel, painted "Ranger Green".
 The lower deck seating is cast-in-place concrete, and the club and upper deck seating are structural pre-cast concrete risers.
 A steel roof canopy runs the entire length of the upper deck.

-Access: The entrances to Rangers Ballpark in Arlington are located in the four corners of the structure, First Base, Home Plate, Third Base, and Center Field.
+Access: The entrances to Globe Life Park in Arlington are located in the four corners of the structure, First Base, Home Plate, Third Base, and Center Field.
 Four ramps and eight escalators serve all levels.

-The Rangers have made significant improvements in the video, technology, and audio systems at Rangers Ballpark in Arlington.
+The Rangers have made significant improvements in the video, technology, and audio systems at Globe Life Park in Arlington.
 The club has partnered with Daktronics Inc. and the Sony Corporation to deliver high-definition digital content throughout the ballpark in a number of different formats.
 The upgrades have dramatically enhanced the in-park experience for Rangers fans with high quality video, technology, and audio and additional information.

-The recent Rangers Ballpark in Arlington upgrades include the following elements:
+The recent Globe Life Park in Arlington upgrades include the following elements:

 NEW VIDEO BOARDS: The existing video board on the roof of the Home Run Porch, which was 24 by 36 feet (864 square feet) has been replaced by a new board that measures 42 by 120 feet (5,040 square feet).
 In addition, a new video board that is 25 by 29 feet (725 square feet) has replaced the Coca-Cola matrix board on top of the office building in centerfield.
 The old video board used standard definition technology while the new boards are high-definition.